stefanomondino/CodableKitten/README.md

 - **Polymorph**: a property wrapper powered way to decode objects into a protocol type when the concrete type is not known in advance.
 - **ExtensibleIdentifier**: a safe, non-failing alternative to classic enums that can be extended outside the original declaration (and declaring module)
+- **DateValue**: a safe property wrapper to directly convert remote date values into `Date` objects, handling various date formats and time zones.
+Use `ISO8601DateFormat` for ISO 8601 dates or write your own custom formatter.

 ## Installation